 Is dark mode better or worse for your eyes?

 In a world where screens seem to be ever present, it’s important to take steps to protect your vision, even with something as simple as using your phone’s dark mode setting.
-But is dark mode better for your eyes?
+But is dark mode more comfortable for your eyes?

-Dark mode successfully cuts glare and reduces blue light, both of which help your eyes.
+Dark mode successfully cuts glare and reduces some blue light, both of which increase visual comfort.
 However, dark mode isn’t for everyone, and in some cases, it can actually cause more vision problems than solutions.

 Below, we dig into the details: What is dark mode, what are its advantages and is dark mode actually better for your eyes?